-Quick Start Guide for ICFPA/NCASI Spreadsheets for Calculating Greenhouse Gas Emissions from Wood Products Manufacturing
+Quick Start Guide for ICFPA/NCASI Spreadsheets for Calculating Greenhouse Gas Emissions from Pulp and Paper Manufacturing

-Workbook Version 3.2, for the Canadian GHG Program for Reporting Annual Emissions with NCASI Data Entry Forms
+Workbook Version 3.3, for the Canadian GHG Program for Reporting Annual Emissions with NCASI Data Entry Forms

 Introduction.
 These spreadsheets are a Microsoft Excel file incorporating a Visual Basic interface that guides the user through the process of completing a greenhouse gas (GHG) emissions inventory for a manufacturing facility.
-The spreadsheets were developed by NCASI to facilitate development of emission inventories consistent with the Canadian GHG annual reporting program, and are based upon the ICFPA/NCASI GHG Calculation Tools for Wood Products Manufacturing which have been adopted by the World Resources Institute (WRI) and World Business Council for Sustainable Development (WBCSD) as sector specific tools for the wood products industry within the GHG Protocol Corporate Reporting Standard.
-Version 3.2 of the Calculation Tools, presented in this Quick Start Guide, contains emission factors, fuel property characteristics, and physical unit conversion factors drawn from the most recent Canadian Standards Association (CSA) GHG Challenge Registry guidance1 (formerly the Canadian Voluntary Challenge and Registry, or VCR).
+The spreadsheets were developed by NCASI to facilitate development of emission inventories consistent with the Canadian GHG program for reporting annual emissions, and are based upon the ICFPA/NCASI GHG Calculation Tools for Pulp and Paper Mills which have been adopted by the World Resources Institute (WRI) and World Business Council for Sustainable Development (WBCSD) as sector specific tools for the pulp and paper industry within the GHG Protocol Corporate Reporting Standard.
+Version 3.3 of the Calculation Tools, presented in this Quick Start Guide, contains emission factors, fuel property characteristics, and physical unit conversion factors drawn from the most recent Canadian Standards Association (CSA) GHG Challenge Registry guidance1 (formerly the Canadian Voluntary Challenge and Registry, or VCR).
 Emission factors for biomass fuels are drawn from other sources (as specified in the data tables of the Excel spreadsheet) due to errors in the factors provided in the CSA guide.
+Methane and Nitrous oxide emission factors for kraft mill lime kilns are also from other sources, as the CSA guidance does not provide factors specific to these combustion devices.
 Default emission factors for mobile sources (required for use in calculating emissions from on-site transportation sources) are from a prior version of the CSA guide2 (most of the revised factors for mobile sources in CSA (2009) pertain to on-road vehicles, the Canadian GHG reporting program only requires that direct emissions from mobile sources corresponding to on-site transportation be reported - most of these sources at pulp and paper mills will not be on-road vehicles).
 These emission factors can be selected as defaults when using the tools.
 The user can, however, use facility-specific emission factors, rather than the default values, if this information is available (entered by the user as custom emission factors).
 This version of the Calculation Tools will produce the same results as other versions if the same emission factors are used; however, the results may be presented in a different format.